April 16, 2024

 Whether your organisation is small or large, it is important to know what skills and competencies your employees bring to the table as that is the best way to match the right people with the right jobs.

 We realise it can be difficult to keep track of all the skills in your workforce, given the fact that employees are increasingly developing and learning new skills over the years unlike the days when an individual made a life-long career out of a single set of skills.
-But this is where a skills database – also called a skills inventory or a competency database – comes handy.
+But this is where a skills inventory – also called a skills or competency database – comes handy.
 Today, creating one is less of an administrative exercise and more of a necessity for effective workforce management and organisational success.

-What is a skills database or competency database?
+What is a skills inventory?

 If you’ve read our earlier blogs (such as this one), you’ll know that a skill is a learned activity while a competency is a combination of one’s skills, knowledge, abilities, and behavioural attributes.
 Skills and competencies are essential to managing human resources competently because both individuals and positions can be fully described in terms of the skills and competencies they possess and require.

-What goes into a skills database?
+What goes into a skills inventory?

 If you’re familiar with MuchSkills, you’ll know that we help organisations create a modern skills matrix or competency matrix.
 A skills matrix visually maps the skills and competencies of each employee in an organisation.
-Creating a skills matrix is an essential step in the process of building a skills database.
+Creating a skills matrix is an essential step in the process of building a skills inventory.
 Both are similar as far as their contents go.
 These include the following:

 A list of skills and competencies